Major Work Activity B – Performs fabrication

 select and use tools and equipment |

-tools and equipment are selected and used according to job requirements |
+tools and equipment are selected and used according to project requirements |

-use welding equipment for assembly |
+select and use welding equipment for assembly |

-welding equipment is used for assembly according to job specifications and requirements |
+welding equipment is selected and used for assembly according to project requirements |

 select and use fasteners |

-fasteners are selected and used according to job specifications |
+fasteners are selected and used according to project specifications |

 select and use sealants |

-sealants are selected and used according to job specifications |
+sealants are selected and used according to project specifications |

 refer to labels and diagrams |